plomino/PlominoDoc/docs/accesscontrol.rst

 Plomino offers 5 standard access levels for any Plomino database:

+*Reader*
-- *Reader*: can read any document, perform searches, but cannot create new documents or modify existing ones.
+    can read any document, perform searches,
+    but cannot create new documents or modify existing ones.

+*Author*
-- *Author*: Reader + can create new documents, and modify/delete only documents he/she has created.
+    Reader + can create new documents,
+    and modify/delete only documents he/she has created.

+*Editor*
-- *Editor*: Author + can modify/delete any documents.
+    Author + can modify/delete any documents.

+*Designer*
-- *Designer*: Editor + can change the database design but formulas.
+    Editor + can change the database design, but cannot edit formulas.

+*Manager*
-- *Manager*: Designer + can change formulas + can change the access rights.
+    Designer + can change formulas + can change the access rights.

 These rights can be granted to Plone members and/or to Plone groups.

 ..
+Note:: in reality, Designer users could in fact edit formulas,
+    we just hide the editing UI.
-Note:: in reality, Designer users can change the formulas, but we just make sure their editing is disabled, so it is not a security restriction, it is just a UI behaviour useful to make unexperimented users can easily modify a form layout without breaking the Python code in the different formuals.
+    So the Designer role is not a security restriction, it is just a UI behaviour useful to allow non-coder users to easily modify a form layout without breaking the Python code in the different formulas.

 Generic users
 =============

 Plomino handles 2 types of generic users:

+*Anonymous*
-- *Anonymous*: users not authenticated on the Plone site.
+    users not authenticated on the Plone site.

+*Authenticated*
-- *Authenticated*: any authenticated user.
+    any authenticated user.

 The Plomino standard access rights can be applied to those 2 generic users, but an anonymous user will never be able to delete a document.

 ..
 Note::
-    as nothing can differentiate an anonymous user from another one, this rule allows to make sure no one will delete a document created by someone else.
+    as nothing can differentiate an anonymous user from another one, this rule exists to ensure that no one will delete a document created by someone else.

 Roles
 =====